 While his on-field exploits were remarkable, Reed Rohlman was perhaps best known for his unique persona and infectious personality.
 Affectionately dubbed “Leftfield Jesus” by his teammates and fans, a nod to his distinctive long hair and beard, Rohlman embodied the free-spirited, fun-loving nature that endeared him to all who crossed his path.

 One of Rohlman’s most memorable moments came during an NCAA Regional victory against Vanderbilt, as recounted by his close friend and former teammate, Tyler Jackson.
-“I had a complete-game shutout going in the ninth and I was running out of gas and laid a fastball down the middle and a dude ripped it,” Jackson said.
+“I had a complete-game shutout going in the ninth, and I was running out of gas and laid a fastball down the middle, and a dude ripped it,” Jackson said.
 “And Reed robbed it.”
-Rohlman reached over the wall to deny the Vanderbilt player of a home run, clinching the Clemson victory and preserving Jackson’s shutout in what he considered “the biggest game of his college career.”
+Rohlman reached over the wall to deny the Vanderbilt player a home run, clinching the Clemson victory and preserving Jackson’s shutout in what he considered “the biggest game of his college career.”

 A Brother’s Love